 Binge eating therapy and nutrition support

-Actualize Counseling & Nutrition supports adults and young adults who feel stuck in cycles of restriction, overeating, shame, and starting over.
-Binge eating recovery is not about more willpower.
-It often requires understanding the emotional, relational, and nutritional patterns that keep the cycle going.
+Support for adults and young adults who feel stuck in cycles of restriction, overeating, guilt, and starting over.
+Care addresses the emotional and nutritional patterns together.

 Support for the emotional side of food